Cheddam/silverstripe-flash-messages/README.md

 ## Caveats

-- Currently $FlashMessages can only be called once as it cleans up the messages before returning them.
-Currently looking for a better way to handle this.
+- $FlashMessages can only be called once as it clears the messages from the session before returning them.